fungenomics/CoRAL/README.md

                  min_agree: [2]
 ```

-The config file is already filled out with the correct paths for this tutorial so nothing else to do!
+The config file is already filled out but you do need to update the paths to be the full paths to the files!
+You can find the full path to your folder by running `realpath` in the command line.

 **2. Set up run script**